 Wegovy is a prescription weight loss medication that’s injectable.
-The company claims it can help patients lose weight and keep it off.
+The manufacturer claims the drug can help patients lose weight and keep it off.

-In this article we’ll review the medical research on Wegovy to determine if it’s likely to be safe and effective, as well as highlight its side effects.
+In this article we’ll review the medical research on Wegovy to determine if it’s likely to be safe and effective for weight loss, as well as highlight its side effects.
 We’ll also compare Wegovy to other popular weight loss injections like Saxenda.

 Does Wegovy Work For Weight Loss?

-A medical trial on Wegovy was published in the respected New England Journal of Medicine in 2021, testing whether the injections could help overweight and obese patients lose weight.
+A clinical trial on Wegovy was published in the respected New England Journal of Medicine in 2021, testing whether the medication could help overweight and obese patients lose weight.
 Half of the patients received Wegovy injections and half of the patients received a placebo injection.
 Both groups also practiced lifestyle modifications such as reduced calorie diets.

 The Wegovy group lost significantly more weight than the group receiving placebo injections.
-The average change from baseline body weight in the Wegovy group was -14.9%, while the average change from baseline body weight in the placebo group was only -2.4%.
-The trial lasted 68 weeks.
+The average change from baseline body weight in the Wegovy group was -14.9% over 68 weeks, while the average change from baseline body weight in the placebo group was only -2.4% over 68 weeks.